What is X-ray, Scatter Radiation and the Absorption of X- rays?

 As you can see on the graph to the right, the combined attenuation effect is different over the range of energy.
 Included in this graph for Iron is all of the interactions we see when X-rays hit Iron.
 For more data concerning the X-ray Mass Attenuation Coefficients including Tables of X-Ray Mass Attenuation Coefficients and Mass Energy-Absorption Coefficients from 1 keV to 20 MeV for Elements Z = 1 to 92 and 48 Additional Substances of Dosimetric Interest go to: https://www.nist.gov/pml/x-ray-mass-attenuation-coefficients

 Absorption of X-rays

-The increase in keV will increase the penetration of materials and lower the wavelength of the X-rays.
-Increase in Energy, (E) equals an increase in penetration.
+The increase in Kev will increase the penetration of materials and lower the wavelength of the X-rays.
+The shorter wavelength increases penetration of materials.
+Increased Energy, (E) results in an increase in penetration.

 The higher the Atomic Number (Z) of a material the lower the penetrability of X-rays.
 Lead has a Z of 82 and is used to shield X-rays because it is radio-opaque, while Carbon has a Z of 6 and is used in many cases for X-ray fixtures and table tops because of its radio-translucence.

 Density, is a quantitative expression of the amount of mass contained per unit volume.
 The higher the Density (ρ) the higher the opacity.